How Much Does it Cost to Self-publish a Book?

-The average self-publishing cost for you, the author, is about $2000 to $4000 inclusive of editing, cover design, formatting, and marketing services.
+When you, the author, decides to self-publish a book, the average cost is about $2000 to $4000 inclusive of editing, cover design, formatting, and marketing services.
 You can go via the Amazon Kindle Direct Publishing (KDP) route as well in which you format it for free and sell on Amazon in under 72 hours.
 But if you want to really sell your book and make sure people read it, you will need to invest time and money to make it attractive and error-free.
 Definitely, you don’t need to use ALL the services listed below, but certainly, some of them are obviously important, like strong cover design.

 Let’s now look at the cost of self-publishing your book in detail.